Criss Angel to perform at Adler Theatre in September

-DAVENPORT, Iowa (KWQC) - Good news for those who enjoy magic, Criss Angel will be coming to Davenport to perform at the Adler Theatre.
+DAVENPORT, Iowa (KWQC) - Good news for those who enjoy illusions, Criss Angel will be coming to Davenport to perform at the Adler Theatre.

 In a release, Adler officials said he will be performing on Tuesday, September 10 at 7:30 p.m.